Azure/fta-windowsvirtualdesktop/wvd-prereqs.md

-# WVD Requirements
+# Requirements

 The WVD Docs article lists all requirements on the 'Overview' page located [here](https://docs.microsoft.com/en-us/azure/virtual-desktop/overview).

 ## Supporting infrastructure

+- Azure subscription.
+- Azure AD tenant.
 - Domain Services:
-WVD host pool VMs must be domain joined.
-This requires either an on-premises forest or the use of Azure AD Domain Services.
+Host pool VMs must be domain joined to either an on-premises forest or to Azure AD Domain Services (AADDS).
+- Users synced to Azure AD: this means deploying Azure AD Connect or is included as part of AADDS.
 - File Services: To enable persistant profile for users a file service is needed which supports domain integration.
 Azure Files can be used for this.
-- Azure AD with integration to Domain Services.
+- Azure networking.

-- Other required infrastructure is listed on the WVD overview page.
+## End to end connectivity
+- Routing.
-- Azure subscription
+- Firewall rules.

+## Access
+- Global Administrator role.
+- Subscription Contributor role.

 ## 'Split' or 'Single' deployment options